 - Pay attention to the distance of pressure (depends on speed of attacker vs. the speed of the defender) usually 1-3 yards

 Remember that the player closest to the attacker should be the player pressuring the ball.
-Players should sprint to close down space as quickly as they can, then when they get 5 yards from the attacker they should slow down and take steps backwards to match the pace of the attacker.
+Players should sprint to close down space as quickly as they can, then when they get 5 yards from the attacker they should slow down and take steps backward to match the pace of the attacker.
 During this time, the defender should slowly close down the space between the attacker and defender.
 Often proper pressure will cause the attacker to lose the ball.

 One way to have players recall the proper way to defend is by the term “Quick, Slow, Sideways, Low”.

-Low refers to the defenders body position which should be bent knees with weight on the balls of the feet, chest leaning over the toes and low center of gravity for greater explosion/quick change of direction.
+Low refers to the defender's body position which should be bent knees with weight on the balls of the feet, chest leaning over the toes and low center of gravity for greater explosion/quick change of direction.

 - Tackle when the attacker has bad touch

 - Tackle when the attacking team has made a mistake